ah-jr/FAST-2D-Canvas/README.md

 procedure DrawRoundRect(a_dLeft, a_dTop, a_dWidth, a_dHeight, a_dRadius : Double; a_sLineWidth : Single = -1);
 ```

 - DrawArc - Draws an arc with the specified X and Y radius, starting at a specific point and rotating a specific amount.
-The a_dStart and a_dSize ranges from 0 to 1 and represent the percentage of the circle's circunference.
+The a_dStart and a_dSize range from 0 to 1 and represent the percentage of the circle's circunference.
 If no width is provided, the value in the property LineWidth will be used:
 ```
 procedure DrawArc(a_pntC : TPointF; a_dRadiusX, a_dRadiusY, a_dStart, a_dSize : Double; a_sLineWidth : Single = -1);
 procedure DrawArc(a_dLeft, a_dTop, a_dRadiusX, a_dRadiusY, a_dStart, a_dSize : Double; a_sLineWidth : Single = -1);